The Alignment Auditor: A Bayesian Framework for Verifying and Refining LLM Objectives: Introduction

 In this work, we argue that understanding the behaviour of LLMs through reward inference should not be approached as a one-shot estimation problem, but as a principled \emph{auditing process}.
 We introduce \emph{The Alignment Auditor}, a framework that structures reward inference into three stages.
 First, we make ambiguity explicit by recovering a distribution over plausible reward functions and show that non-identifiability can be systematically reduced through sequential posterior contraction.
 Second, we evaluate the trustworthiness of the inferred objectives using uncertainty-aware diagnostics \citep{ramachandran2007bayesian,choi2011map,levine2011nonlinear} that expose shortcut reliance and reliably flag out-of-distribution prompts.
-Third, we demonstrate the practical utility of the refined objectives by using them directly in RLHF and showing that the resulting policies reproduce training dynamics and toxicity reductions comparable to those obtained with oracle rewards.

-\textbf{Contributions.} Our work makes the following contributions: (1) A structured framework for recovering distributions over LLM training objectives and demonstrating systematic reduction of ambiguity across sequential rounds of evidence; (2) A suite of uncertainty-aware diagnostics that reveal when inferred objectives are fragile or shortcut-driven; and (3) Policy-level validation establishing that refined objectives can serve as robust alignment signals.
+Third, we demonstrate the practical utility of the refined objectives by using them directly in RLHF and showing that the resulting policies reproduce oracle-aligned training dynamics and downstream behaviour improvements in our primary detoxification setting.
+To assess generality beyond this setting, we further validate the framework's breadth and scalability through additional experiments on helpfulness. \\\\ \textbf{Contributions.} Our work makes the following contributions: (1) A structured framework for recovering distributions over LLM training objectives and demonstrating systematic reduction of ambiguity across sequential rounds of evidence; (2) A suite of uncertainty-aware diagnostics that reveal when inferred objectives are fragile or shortcut-driven; and (3) Policy-level validation establishing that refined objectives can serve as robust alignment signals.
 By unifying ambiguity reduction, uncertainty-aware auditing, and policy-level validation, this work provides a \emph{general blueprint for alignment auditing}.
 It advances inverse reward modeling from estimation to verification, offering a practical methodology for researchers, safety teams, and regulators to rigorously evaluate what LLMs are optimizing, moving us closer to accountable and trustworthy AI.